 The Science Behind Active Surveillance

-If every available candidate in North America and Europe pursued active surveillance, close to 300,000 men could be spared from unnecessary surgery and radiation every year.
-In one observational study of men on active surveillance with Gleason 3+3=6 or low-volume Gleason 3+4=7, men were ten times more likely to die of causes besides prostate cancer.
-In this study, 452 men on active surveillance were compared with 6,485 men having surgery, 2,264 men treated with external beam radiation, and 1,680 treated with seed radiation.
-There was no difference in prostate cancer mortality.
-To date, the published literature on surveillance includes 13 prospective studies, encompassing about 5,000 men.
-These studies, evaluating men who were mostly Gleason 3+3=6, fail to identify any increased risk of prostate cancer mortality, though one drawback is that the duration of observation in many of the studies is still short.
+If every eligible candidate in North America and Europe pursued active surveillance, close to 300,000 men could be spared from unnecessary surgery and radiation every year.
+To date, the published literature on surveillance includes numerous prospective studies.
+These studies, which evaluate men who were mostly Gleason 3+3=6, fail to identify any increased risk of prostate cancer mortality.

 Active Surveillance Technique

-The way men on surveillance are managed is evolving.
-Currently, most clinicians use the following approach or a variation of it: After the initial diagnosis of Gleason 6, a PSA blood test is performed every three months for the first two years, and then every six months thereafter.
-Another random biopsy is recommended within three to 12 months after the initial diagnostic biopsy.
-The second biopsy should target areas in the gland that are typically under-sampled on the initial diagnostic biopsy.
-If the biopsy is either negative or confirms a relatively small amount of Gleason 3+3, subsequent biopsies are performed every three to five years until the patient reaches age 80 or has a life expectancy under five years because of other maladies or serious medical issues.
+The way men on surveillance are managed is evolving rapidly.
+Historically, after the initial diagnosis of Gleason 6, a PSA blood test is performed every three months for the first two years, and then every six months thereafter.
+Another random biopsy is recommended within three to twelve months after the initial diagnostic biopsy and every two to three years thereafter until the patient reaches age 80 or has a life expectancy under five years because of other serious medical issues.
+Newer thinking relies less on random biopsy and more on MRI (Chapter 4) In a MRI-based protocol men undergo annual MRI at a center of excellence.
+Each year’s newly obtained images are compared to the previous year looking for growth or change in pre-existing lesions or the development of any new lesions.
+If any such changes occur, targeted biopsies are obtained from the specific area of concern.

 PSA Monitoring on Active Surveillance